chlbnd/trucker-api/README.md

 **Beware!** It is going to wipe off Truck Types data loaded on migration.

-Also here in the container you can run Unit Tests by `php bin/phpunit`.
+Also here in the container you can run Unit Tests with `./vendor/bin/simple_phpunit`.
 It may run an installer in the first time.
 It will run the services unit tests.

 ## Endpoints
 I will let the JSON examples to the end of this reading, so you don't get confused by the wall of text.